KossaQ/LOL-Language-Changer/README.md

 -For the first time after changing the language, you always have to start the program via a button or a created shortcut.
 Every time after that, the starting method doesn't matter.

--If the path.txt file is deleted, the program will stop working.
+-(Only in older builds)If the path.txt file is deleted, the program will stop working.
 To fix this, just create it manually.

 -The code of the entire program is contained in the file with the .py extension.
 Feel free to modify it however you like.